Family of Colorado antisemitic attack suspect taken into ICE custody and has visas revoked, source says

 While the administration could move quickly to deport his family, generally, if someone enters on a visa, they can’t be placed in fast-track deportation proceedings, known as expedited removal, which allows immigration authorities to remove an individual without a hearing before an immigration judge.

-“We’re also investigating to what extent his family knew about this horrific attack, if they had any knowledge of it or if they provided support to it,” DHS Secretary Kristi Noem said in a Tuesday social media post.
+“We’re also investigating to what extent his family knew about this horrific attack, if they had any knowledge of it or if they provided support to it,” Noem said in a Tuesday social media post.

 The FBI identified Soliman as the lone suspect in the attack, in which he is accused of using a makeshift flamethrower and Molotov cocktails to set people on fire at an event in Boulder held in support of hostages in Gaza.